-2- Department of Physical Education and Sport Sciences, Faculty of Humanities, Shahed University, Tehran, Iran. , a.samadi@shahed.ac.ir
+1- Department of Physical Education and Sport Science, Faculty of Humanities, Shahed University, Tehran, Iran.

-3- Department of Physical Education and Sport Sciences, Faculty of Humanities, Shahed University, Tehran, Iran.
+2- Department of Physical Education and Sport Science, Faculty of Humanities, Shahed University, Tehran, Iran. , a.samadi@shahed.ac.ir

-Background and Aims: Nurses constitute the largest group of healthcare workers who are exposed to various occupational health hazards, particularly cardiovascular risks.
+Background & Aims Nurses constitute the largest group of healthcare workers and are exposed to various occupational health hazards, particularly cardiovascular diseases (CVDs).
 Given that nurses' health is crucial for ensuring patient safety and care quality, regular monitoring and early identification of health risk factors in this population are essential.
-The present study was conducted to investigate the prevalence of certain cardiovascular risk factors among nurses working in a private hospital.
+The present study thus aimed to investigate the risk factors of CVDs among nurses working in a private hospital in Tehran, Iran

-Results: The results revealed that approximately 48% of the nurses were overweight/obese.
+Results About 48% of the nurses (n=68) were overweight/obese.
 The prevalence of obesity was 1.7 times higher in women than in men.
-More than half of the female (56.8%) and male (68.5%) participants had prehypertension/hypertension.
-Fasting blood glucose levels indicated that 41.8% of men and 35.2% of women were in the prediabetic/diabetic range.
-The mean values for total cholesterol (162.33 mg/dL), triglycerides (97.46 mg/dL), high-density lipoprotein (43.82 mg/dL), and low-density lipoprotein (87.98 mg/dL) all fell within normal ranges.
-However, all lipid profile indicators except total cholesterol were higher in women compared to men.
+More than half of female (56.8%) and male (68.5%) nurses had prehypertension/hypertension.
+Fasting blood glucose levels indicated that 41.8% of males and 35.2% of females were in the prediabetic/diabetic range.
+The mean values for total cholesterol (TC) (162.33 mg/dL), triglycerides (TG) (97.46 mg/dL), high-density lipoprotein (43.82 mg/dL), and low-density lipoprotein (87.98 mg/dL) all fell within normal ranges.
+All lipid profile indicators, except for TC, were higher in females than in males.

-Conclusion: The findings demonstrate a significant prevalence of cardiovascular risk factors—including obesity, hypertension, and blood glucose metabolic disorders—among the studied nursing population.
-These results underscore the necessity for implementing structured interventions involving periodic screening and lifestyle modification programs for nursing staff.
+Conclusion Most of the study nurses are at high risk of CVDs, including obesity, hypertension, and metabolic disorders.
+These results underscore the necessity for implementing structured interventions involving periodic screening and lifestyle modification programs for nursing staff at the study hospital.

 Type of Study: